Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Online Detection Procedure

 Selecting a proper threshold $b$ for stopping time is crucial in the sequential change point detection procedure.
 In general, there are two types of methods for determining the appropriate threshold.
 One way is to infer an exact threshold based on the distribution of test statistics under the pre-change regime.
 The other way is to determine the threshold based on the empirical distribution of numerous simulated test statistics, which is more common in practice as it requires little knowledge about the distribution of test statistics.

-However, in real-data applications where the number of pre-change samples is limited, or when generating samples is time-consuming, the available data size is small.
-We propose a new heuristic method for selecting the threshold using a sign-flip permutation method, which works well even for small sample sizes.
-The method is detailed in Algorithm \ref{alg:threshold}.
-It is worthwhile mentioning that we assume that the prechange correlation matrix $\boldsymbol{R}_0$ is known or preestimated using available historical data in Algorithm \ref{alg:threshold} for simplicity.
-In real applications, $\boldsymbol{{R}}_0$ may be known in advance based on domain knowledge or estimateable from reference data, as shown in our real data analyses in Section~\ref{sec:application}.
+In real applications where the number of pre-change samples is limited or generating samples is time-consuming, the available data size is often small.
+We propose a new heuristic method for selecting the threshold using a sign-flip permutation method, which works well even for small sample sizes; see the Algorithm \ref{alg:threshold}.
+The SMOTE and Knockoff techniques should also be applied in the threshold selection procedure if they are used during monitoring.